Monopoly, Product Quality, and Costly Information: Introduction

 We now describe the buyer's preferences, signal choice, and cost of information.
 We assume the same buyer preferences as in \citet{mussa1978monopoly}.
-Specifically, we postulate the buyer's preferences are quasilinear in money, and that his marginal utility from quality is constant and equal to his type, $\theta\in\Theta=\left[\thmin,\thmax\right]$.
+Specifically, we postulate the buyer's preferences are quasi-linear in money, and that his marginal utility from quality is constant and equal to his type, $\theta\in\Theta=\left[\thmin,\thmax\right]$.
 Combined with expected-payoff maximization, this preference specification implies that the mean of the buyer's posterior belief pins down his payoffs from any quality-transfer pair, and through it, his selection from any menu.
 Consequently, for any fixed menu, the distribution of the buyer's posterior mean fully determines trade outcomes.
-We therefore let the buyer choose any distribution for her posterior type estimate that is consistent with some signal structure.
+Thus, we summarize every information structure the buyer can choose by the distribution of posterior estimates it induces.
+The buyer's learning choice is fully flexible, meaning the buyer can choose any distribution for her posterior type estimate that is consistent with some signal structure.
 Following \citet{ravid2022learning}, we define the cost of information acquisition directly as a function of this distribution.
-We assume this function is affine and increasing in informativeness, which we show is equivalent to the cost of each distribution being equal to its integral against a convex function, $\icost$.
-Finally, we further require $c$ to be a smooth function that admits infinite slopes at the boundaries of $\Theta$.
+In particular, we postulate that this function is affine and increasing in informativeness, which we show is equivalent to the cost of each distribution being equal to its integral against a convex function, $\icost$.\footnote{This assumption appears in the leading example of \citet{ravid2022learning}.} \citet{mensch2023posterior} refers to such cost functions as \emph{posterior-mean separable}, and characterizes their revealed preference properties.

 Our modeling assumptions imply the buyer's optimal learning program is a special case of the more general mean-measurable information design problem \citep{gentzkow2016rothschild,dworczak2019simple,arieli2020optimal,kleiner2021extreme}.
-Specifically, the buyer chooses a cumulative distribution function (CDF) for his posterior type estimate in order to maximize the integral of a function of his posterior expected type.
-In our case, this function equals the buyer's net utility, which is his payoff from truthfully reporting his realized type $\theta$ to the monopolist's mechanism, minus $c\left(\theta\right)$.
-A CDF is feasible if one can attain the true type distribution via mean-preserving spreads.
-Intuitively, splitting any mass a CDF puts on $\theta$ corresponds to obtaining a more informative signal that better discriminates between types above and below $\theta$.
+Specifically, the buyer chooses a cumulative distribution function (CDF) for his posterior type estimate in order to maximize the integral of some function.
+In our case, this function equals the buyer's net utility, which is his payoff from choosing the optimal option from the monopolist's menu given his realized posterior estimate (i.e., type) $\theta$, minus $c(\theta)$.
+The buyer is constrained to choosing CDFs that arise from some signal, which is equivalent to choosing a CDF from which one can attain the true type distribution via mean-preserving spreads.